annavardanova/note-app/README.md

 The project comprises two java projects: note-api and note-core.

+App is gradle app.
+After it is built, the war cand be found under: ⁨note-app⁩ ▸ ⁨note-api⁩ ▸ ⁨build⁩ ▸ ⁨libs⁩ path The war can be run with ordinary java -jar command.
+Swagger documentation: http://localhost:8080/swagger-ui.html (if running locally)

 # note-api
 Note API delivers Restful API for notes manipulation.
 The development is done on the Spring Boot base with simple minimalistic implementation.
 Further development of the project may suggest external profile specific properties or configuration management server.